-- a) Minimum capital requirement (floor) to ensure bank stability; - b) Liabilities linked to share value can be excluded from the capital definition; - c) Banks can be allowed to extend the IRB progressively to other legal entities within the group or use a partial IRB permanently; - d) Different definition of small and medium enterprises (total assets instead of sales); - e) Some short term assets are valuated not on a yearly basis but coherently with their duration: - f) Other minor options have been applied to capital instruments, such as the exclusion from IRB methods, market methods vs. PD/LGD methods.
+- a) Minimum capital requirement (floor) is set to ensure bank stability. - b) Liabilities linked to share value can be excluded from the capital definition. - c) Banks can be allowed to extend the IRB progressively to other legal entities within the group or use a partial IRB permanently. - d) Small and medium enterprises are defined according to total assets instead of sales. - e) Some short term assets are not valuated on a yearly basis but coherently with their duration. - f) Other minor options are applied to capital instruments, such as exclusion from IRB methods, market methods vs. PD/LGD methods.

-In the subsequent period after the introduction of Basel II framework in the Italian legal system, the economic crisis changed the perception of the effectiveness of the rules.
+In the period after introduction of the Basel II framework into the Italian legal system, the economic crisis changed the perception of the effectiveness of the rules.
 Regulators did not change their view in terms of the prudential regulation model, but realised that previous definitions of regulatory capital and its quantity were insufficient to cover losses.
-New rules have been proposed and some of these have already been adopted in the Italian regulatory system.
+New rules were proposed and some have already been adopted in the Italian regulatory system.